Anonymvs17/hacking/notes/bufferoverflow.md

 # basics
+Stack overview:
 ![Buffer Overflow](/img/x86Memory.png)

 ## Stack
-* When a tread is running it execute code form the progam image or the DDLs.
+* When a tread is running it executes code form the program image or the DDLs.
-* The thread requieres short term data areas for functions, variable, program control information => stack.
+* The thread requires short term data areas for functions, variable, program control information => stack.
 * Each threat has its own stack
 * LIFO (push/pop)

 ## Function return mechanics
-When code wihting a thread calls a function is must know on which address to return to once the function is completed
+When code within a thread calls a function is must know on which address to return to once the function is completed

 Example of return mechanics (stored in a section of stack called stack frame):
 | Thread stack frame example|